Climate change is a critical long-term challenge for businesses.

 In line with our commitment to sustainability, we were the first Australian law firm to be certified carbon neutral

-Through the Australian Government's Carbon Neutral Program, sourcing high quality carbon offsets in partnership with the Qantas Future Planet Program, we seek to support projects with social and economic co-benefits, including an indigenous carbon farming project in the North Kimberley.
+Through the Australian Government's Climate Active Carbon Neutral Program, sourcing high quality carbon offsets in partnership with the Qantas Future Planet Program, we seek to support projects with social and economic co-benefits, including indigenous carbon farming projects in Northern Australia.